A Black Girl in The Dominican Republic.

-It was my first service trip.
-I was still studying psychology at Rutgers University and had a budding interest in community service.
-So in the summer of 2013, I swapped classes for a plane ticket and traveled with a group of 18 other students to the D.R.’s capital city: Santo Domingo.
+In 2013, I was studying Psychology at Rutgers University.
+Then I had a budding interest in public health and community service.
+So, in the summer, I swapped classes for a plane ticket and traveled with a group of students to the D.R.’s capital city, Santo Domingo.

 ∗∗∗

-What have your experiences been as a black traveler?
-Share your stories and thoughts in the comments section.
+What have your experiences been as a Black traveler?
+Please share your stories and thoughts in the comments section.

 As always,